WBND-LD: History

 By the end of that year, the station changed its call letters to WBND-LP.
 During the late 1990s, the station carried UPN programming outside of network hours as a secondary affiliate.
 The station relocated to UHF channel 57 in 2002, after WSJV received approval from the Federal Communications Commission (FCC) to use channel 58 for its digital signal.
-In 2003, the station's UPN affiliate ended with that network's move to WSBT-TV's second digital subchannel, known as "UPN Michiana", which programmed the network in regular primetime hours.
+In 2003, the station's UPN affiliate ended with that network's move to WSBT-TV's second digital subchannel, known as "UPN Michiana", which programmed the network in regular prime time hours.

 Ultimately, WBND would outlast WSJV, when in August 2016, "SBT2" (which had carried an independent format after UPN's demise) assumed the market's Fox affiliation from WSJV as "Fox Michiana".
 WSJV then positioned themselves to try to sell their broadcast spectrum in the 2016 auction, but were ultimately unsuccessful, and now carries Weigel's Heroes & Icons network on their main channel.

 In early August 2008, Weigel Broadcasting agreed to sell all three of its South Bend stations, including WBND, to Schurz Communications, founding owner of WSBT-TV, for undisclosed terms.
 If this sale had been approved by the FCC, WBND's operations would have been moved into WSBT's new facility in Mishawaka (which opened in November 2008) and it may have resulted in the WDJT-produced newscast on channel 57 being replaced by simulcasts of WSBT-TV's newscasts.
 However, after the FCC failed to approve the deal within a year, Weigel and Schurz walked away from the deal in August 2009.

 From June to July 2011, the station's website was redirected to WBND's Facebook account as Weigel's web staff undertook a major rebuilding of both WDJT and WBND's websites (WDJT's original site remained operational, while WBND's was taken down completely).
 During this time, the station unusually reported current weather conditions using map imagery uploaded through its on-staff meteorologists via their Twitter accounts to the TwitPic service and the station's Facebook photos section.
 The station debuted its new website by the start of August 2011.

 Programming

-Syndicated programming featured on this station includes Live with Kelly and Ryan, The Kelly Clarkson Show, The Drew Barrymore Show, Tamron Hall, Family Feud, and Judge Judy.
+Sports programming

-WBND-LD carries the road games of Notre Dame football which air as part of the ESPN College Football on ABC package, either as a part of its regular schedule or games against Atlantic Coast Conference opponents (including the 2020 ACC Championship Game as part of that year's temporary conference affiliation).
+WBND-LD carries the road games of Notre Dame football which air as part of the ESPN College Football on ABC package, either as a part of its regular schedule or games against Atlantic Coast Conference opponents (including the 2020 ACC Championship Game as part of that year's temporary conference affiliation); WNDU-TV (formerly owned by the university itself until its 2005 sale to Gray Television) has carried the team's home games since 1990 as NBC holds exclusive rights to the team's regular season home games.
+Channel 57 aired its first ever Notre Dame home football game, an intrastate matchup and win against the Indiana Hoosiers, on December 20, 2024, as part of ESPN's coverage of the first round of that year's inaugural 12-team College Football Playoff.